 - All adventure excursions and educational field trips as indicated above – guide tips included

 - Costa Rica Explorations t-shirt

-Program Tuition for this 12-day – “Environmental Leadership” Itinerary is $3,125 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 chaperones.
+Program Tuition for this 12-day – “Environmental Leadership” Itinerary is $3,710 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

 - 1 less night in Arenal

-- Doesn’t included volunteering at Rescue Center or La Marta Reserve Hike
+- Doesn’t include volunteering at Rescue Center or La Marta Reserve Hike

 - Opportunity to attend a local school & Extended Service Project